opendilab/DI-engine-docs/source/hands_on/rnd.rst

 The implementation details that matters
 ~~~~~~~~~~~~~~~~~

-1.  ``intrinsic reward normalization and weighting``.
-Normalized the intrinsic reward by the min-max normalization method, i.e.,
+1. **intrinsic reward normalization and weight factors**.
+Normalize the intrinsic reward by the min-max normalization method, i.e.,
 first minus the mini-batch min and divide it by the difference between the mini-batch max and the the mini-batch min.
-After the min-max normalization
+After the min-max normalization,
-    the RND intrinsic reward is squashed into [0,1].
-And we should also use some weighting factor to control the balance of exploration and exploitation.
+the RND intrinsic reward is scaled into [0,1].
+And we should also use some weight factor to control the balance of exploration and exploitation.
-    For MiniGrid, in each episode, we let the last non-zero positive original reward times 1000 (more general, the weighting factor could be the max length of the game) as
+For MiniGrid, in each episode, we let the last non-zero positive original reward times 1000 (more general, the weight factor could be the max length of the game) as
 the final fusion-reward to enlarge the effect of its original goal.
 And our experiment results in minigrid empty8 here shows that the balance of exploration and exploitation
-    (here in exploration RL alg, i.e. the weighting factor of intrinsic reward) is critical to achieve good performance in MiniGrid envs.
+(here in exploration RL alg, i.e. the weight factor of intrinsic reward) is critical to achieve good performance in MiniGrid envs.

-2. ``observation normalization``.
+2.  **observation normalization**.
 Whiten each dimension by subtracting the running mean and then dividing by the running standard deviation.
 Then clip the normalized observations to be between -5 and 5.
 Initialize the normalization parameters by stepping a random agent in the environment for a small number of steps before beginning optimization.
 Use the same observation normalization for both predictor and target networks but not the policy network.

-3. ``Non-episodic intrinsic reward``.
+3. **Non-episodic intrinsic reward**.
-Non-episodic setting (it means the return is not truncated at “game over”) resulted in more exploration than the episodic setting when exploring without any extrinsic rewards.
+Non-episodic setting (which means the return is not truncated at “game over” status) resulted in more exploration than the episodic setting when exploring without any extrinsic rewards.
-In order to combine episodic and non-episodic reward streams we require two value heads.
+In order to combine episodic and non-episodic reward streams, we require two value heads.
 When combing the episodic and non-episodic returns, a higher discount factor for the extrinsic rewards leads to better performance,
 while for intrinsic rewards it hurts exploration.
 So we set discount factor as 0.999 for extrinsic rewards and 0.99 for intrinsic rewards.